jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

 ## Origin

-Browsers come with their own user-agent stylesheets and although they do differ, they generally do apply similar default styles such as font sizes (commonly: `16px`) and top and bottom margins to headings and paragraphs.
+Browsers come with their own user-agent stylesheets and although they do differ, they generally apply similar default styles such as font sizes (commonly: `16px`) and top and bottom margins to headings and paragraphs.
 Author-agent stylesheets have priority over user-agent stylesheets, so any declarations that you specify will override those set by the user-agent stylesheet.

 ```css
 h1 {